When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 3. Three height options

 The PlushBeds Botanical Bliss Mattress offers a number of attractive features that make it a solid option for many sleepers.
-It is an especially appealing choice for shoppers on the market for an eco-friendly mattress that is organic and free of harmful chemicals.
+It is an especially appealing choice for shoppers in the market for an eco-friendly mattress that is organic and free of harmful chemicals.

 The Botanical Bliss Mattress is a latex model made up of a cotton cover and a 1-inch layer of New Zealand wool.
 Beneath are one layer of Talalay latex and two layers of Dunlop latex, which is typically firmer than Talalay latex.
 Each layer has varying degrees of firmness.
 The bed is offered in three heights — 9 inches, 10 inches, or 12 inches.
 The 10-inch option includes an extra inch of latex, which helps increase comfort and pressure relief.
 The 12-inch option includes an extra 3-inch layer in the support core to boost overall support and durability.